ManuelaBurdusa/project-ae/Client/README.md

 # ProjectAE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+You must have node and npm installed on your computer to run this project.
+MySQL is required to run the server (please see .sql file with containing database).

 ## Development server

+Run `npm install` to install all missing dependencies from package.json.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding